opencog/atomese-simd/Design.md

 * **AtomSpace on GPU.**
   Run AtomSpace on GPU.
 Use `StorageNode` API to talk to it.

-For boostrapping, lets stick to the basics.
+For bootstrapping, lets stick to the basics.

 ### Basic vector I/O
 Ability to stream data data to GPU.
 One-shot is a special case.